Where are you located?

 Someone else in our family did a lot of research many years ago—can you use that?

 Yes!
-I have had a number of clients who handed me a box of old research (often in pretty bad shape!) and asked me to organize it in a binder and make it attractive.
+I have had a number of clients who handed me a box of old research and asked me to organize it in a binder and make it attractive.
 I can build an online tree and print out pedigree charts for the binder, so that the old info makes sense and becomes your own story.
+Then I can add new info that I find online if you like.

 What if I want extra binders?